Cognitive Behavioral Therapy (CBT)

 CBT treatment also usually involves efforts to change behavioral patterns.
 These strategies might include:

-Using role playing to prepare for potentially problematic interactions with others.
+Using role playing to prepare for potentially problematic interactions with others; and

 Learning to calm one’s mind and relax one’s body.